JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * Lawrence criteria\cite{lawrence_citation_2011}

 ###This survey
+* there's quite a lot of stuff out there called data publications
+* if we want to use those words, we'd better figure out what they mean to the real audience: researchers

+* whereas data sharing has been the subject of many surveys/reports, data publication has not.
+* *Swann and Brown (2009) talk about data publication, but they define it simply as “making datasets publicly available.”

+* therefore we decided to survey researchers directly about:
+1. what they think 'data publication' and 'data peer review' mean
+2. what potential components of a data publication would they find useful for evaluating the data and its creators

 * How well do current implementations of data publication meet the expectations of reasearchers?
 * What features would be useful to a researchers?